You May Use the Same Channel Knowledge Map for Environment-Aware NLoS Sensing and Communication: Simulation Results

 In this section, we present the simulation results to evaluate the performance of the proposed CKM-based sensing framework.
 We first describe the simulation setup, followed by the training process of the FCNN model used for channel knowledge prediction in (\ref{fcnn}).
 Then, we analyze the sensing performance with several benchmarks in both pure NLoS and mixed LoS and NLoS scenarios.
 The proposed method is compared with the classic geometry-based methods.
 Finally, we investigate the CRLB as a function of angle and delay estimation errors to further validate the robustness of our approach.

 The simulation is conducted in a 100 m $\times$ 100 m square area, where a BS is located at $ (50, 0) m $.
-Besides, there are forty scatterers randomly distributed within the area, and one target is placed at a random location for each sensing process.
+Besides, there are several scatterers randomly distributed within the area, and one target is placed at a random location for each sensing process.
+To model the statistical nature of a dynamic environment, we incorporated small random location variations for the scatterers during the data generation process.
+This ensures that the training data reflects statistical fluctuations, allowing the FCNN to learn a meaningful location-dependent mean and variance for the channel parameters, rather than just a fixed value.
 The locations of the BS, scatterers, and target are illustrated in Fig. \ref{R1}, where the BS is marked with a red triangle, scatterers with green circles, and the sensing target with a blue circle.
 Two sensing scenarios are considered: \begin{itemize} \item \textbf{Mixed LoS/NLoS}: The direct LoS path between BS and target is retained, alongside NLoS paths from scatterers. \item \textbf{Pure NLoS}: The LoS path between the BS and target is removed, simulating LoS blocked settings, with sensing relying only on NLoS paths from scatterers. \end{itemize}